TheLastBlackArrow/jenkins_4fun/README.md

 # Jenkins Setup

 This project provides a complete setup for a Jenkins controller using Docker.
-It includes a Docker Compose file, a Dockerfile for building a custom Jenkins image, and configuration files for Jenkins.
+It includes a Docker Compose file, a Dockerfile for building a custom Jenkins image, configuration files for Jenkins, and automation scripts for setup and cleanup.

 ## Project Structure

 ```
-jenkins-setup
+jenkins_4fun
 ├── docker-compose.yml                # Defines the services for the Jenkins setup
 ├── Dockerfile                        # Custom Jenkins image with additional dependencies
 ├── jenkins
 │   ├── casc.yaml                     # Configuration as Code for Jenkins
 │   ├── plugins.txt                   # List of preinstalled Jenkins plugins
+│   └── generate_casc.py              # Python script to generate casc config
+├── python
+│   └── jenkins_manager.py            # Main Python automation script
+├── shell
+│   └── cleanup.sh                    # Shell script for Docker cleanup
+│   └── startUp_script.sh             # Shell script for startup Jenkins system
 └── README.md                         # Documentation for the project
 ```

 ## Prerequisites

 - Docker
 - Docker Compose
+- Python 3.12+
+- `uv` Python package manager (required by automation scripts)

 ## Setup Instructions

 1. Clone the repository or download the project files.
 2. Navigate to the project directory:
    ```
-   cd jenkins-setup
+   cd /<home_drive>/jenkins_4fun
    ```
 3. Build the custom Jenkins image:
    ```